 We have lived through some pretty amazing technological evolutions over the past years.
-I don’t want to date myself too much, but I remember as a kid when changing the TV channel meant walking over and physically pushing a button.
+I don’t want to date myself too much, but I remember when changing the TV channel meant walking over and physically pushing a button.
 More recently, I remember when 1GB of RAM for a Macintosh would cost upwards of $15,000.

 More than 40% of firms at the top of the Fortune 500 in 2000 were not there in 2010

 There’s a growing list of companies that are no longer here because they didn’t observe and react to a changing consumer landscape.
 As consumer behavior evolves and technology evolves with it, at some point these changes reach a point when a company can no longer react.

 Story after story (Tower Records, NewsWeek, SAAB, Blackberry, Kodak) demonstrates what happens when businesses fail to address a change in their customer’s behavior.
 When businesses produce pipelines of products and roadmaps and fail to innovate based upon new opportunities.
 Alternatively (and just as bad) is when they innovate too much and ignore their existing customers.

 No business is too big to fail – or too small to succeed

 Look at the three biggest drivers for change today – Social, Mobile, and the Cloud.
 These changes are disrupting conventional customer behavior – in other words they’re disrupting your business.
 How people communicate, share and discover is changing.
 Simply marketing and selling in these new channels is not enough.

 At the moment you hear a lot about something called “Social Business“.
 The idea of matching this new breed of “always on”, internet-empowered consumer with its equivalent from a marketing perspective.
 What if you adapted along with that “networked” customer, and rebuilt your marketing efforts?
 Not just for a different type of commercial transaction, but for a different generation of business and relevance?